Gavin-OP/CSCI2510/README.md

 Ubuntu setup and CUHK CSCI2510 2023Fall code implementation.

 The repo contains all the codes exercises and notes during lectures, tutorials, and assignments for CUHK CSCI2510 Computer Organization.
-All of the commands are based on RISC-V.
+All of the commands are based on RISC-V and implemented in Ubuntu.

 ## Table of Contents
 - [RISC-V Environment Setup](#risc-v-environment-setup)